 Every project has a set of goals or objectives.

-You need to achieve goals for both sides.
-And you need to do it predictably.
+You not only need to achieve goals for both sides, but you also need to do it predictably; in a way that is expected and predefined.

-So, Project Integration Management helps to create links between business, project management, and people who do the work.
-It also makes it possible to track progress against project objectives in terms common for different aspects of a project.
+In other words, Project Integration Management helps to create links between business, project management, and people who do the work.
+It also makes it possible to track progress against project objectives in terms common within different aspects of a project.

 - Develop Project Charter